Dehydration Treatment at Home: Safe and Effective Options

 IV Hydration Therapy at Home

 With IV therapy, fluids and electrolytes are delivered directly into the bloodstream.
-This bypasses the digestive system, making absorption faster and more reliable than drinking fluids.
+This bypasses the digestive system, making absorption faster and more reliable than oral fluids.
 Licensed medical professionals control the infusion rate, ensuring both safety and effectiveness.

 Intravenous fluids can also include vitamins such as Vitamin B12 and Vitamin C for added recovery benefits.
 These nutrients restore body fluid balance, fight fatigue, and support energy production.